 The Business plan is our three-year plan, to achieve the strategic direction provided by the Strategic Plan and the Ends.

 In addition to our structured and cyclical planning process, we are always looking for new ideas to help us achieve our goals for the public and for the engineering profession.
 The method we use to capture new ideas is a prospectus.
 This short and very simple document summarizes a new idea in such a way as to allow consultation with stakeholders to determine levels of support for the concept.
-If the necessary levels of support are present then the idea is incorporated into the established business planning cycle.
+If the necessary levels of support are present then the idea is incorporated into the established business planning and project management cycle.
 Examples of current ideas being considered appear in the list below: